kjxlau/primerdesign/README.md

 <h1>PRIMER DESIGN TOOL</h1>

-Hello.
 I have designed a series of 4-part python scripts to generate candidate primers and probes for Polymerase Chain Reaction (PCR) in your experiments.

 I will explain each of the 4-part python scripts as follows: